RADARSAT Geophysical Processor System

 - Motion and deformation in the Ross and Weddell Seas

 - Sub-daily ice motion and deformation

 These data products are unique and directly support the Earth science goals of understanding the changes that are occurring in the mass of the Earth's ice cover.
-This is a joint project of NASA's Jet Propulsion Laboratory and ASF DAAC.
+This is a joint project of JPL and ASF DAAC.
 The proposed work and responsibilities are divided between the two institutions.
 The facilities and the expertise to handle, process, and distribute the large volumes of SAR are in place and thus ensure cost effectiveness of this undertaking.
 The community is engaged through annual meetings of a Science Working Group chartered to provide recommendations on the contents of the data products and on data distribution preferences.
 Participation in the SEEDS Standards and Interfaces Working Group is proposed.

 Work is continuing with Ron Kwok's MEaSUREs project "ESDR of Small-Scale Kinematics of Sea Ice of the Arctic and Southern Oceans: A New Data Set Based on Envisat"